Elephant Madhubala in Pakistan

 The last captive elephant in a zoo in Pakistan begins a new chapter as she is reunited with her family

 Back in 2021, FOUR PAWS was first asked to help the last four remaining African elephants in Pakistan.
 The four female elephants were taken from the wild in Tunsania at a young age and brought to Karachi.
-They were then separated--jMadhubala and Noor Jehan were taken to Karachi Zoo, and their sisters, Sonia and Malika, to Karachi Safari Park.
+There they were separated--Madhubala and Noor Jehan were taken to Karachi Zoo, and their sisters, Sonia and Malika, to Karachi Safari Park.

 The heartbreaking loss of her sister

 Noor Jehan, was Madhubala’s sister and her companion for 15 years.
-When she passed away in 2023 after years of inappropriate keeping, Madhubala was left in solitary confinement which in turn led to negative impacts on her mental and physical health.
+When she passed away in 2023 after years of inappropriate keeping, Madhubala was left in solitary confinement which negatively impacted on her mental and physical health.

 It’s time for a fresh start